DinoChiesa/Apigee-CustomPolicy-RsaCrypto/README.md

 encrypted with RSA is 245 bytes. ([cite](https://security.stackexchange.com/a/33445/81523)) For OAEP, it is 214 bytes.

 This may seem to be a severe limitation.
+But, in practice it's easy to avoid.
-But, it may be useful to use RSA encryption to encrypt a symmetric key, and then use that symmetric key to AES-encrypt a larger message.
-This is a common pattern and is known as a ["hybrid cryptosystem"](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
-This model is used in TLS, encrypted JWT, PGP, S/MIME, and many other security protocols.
+It's useful to use RSA encryption to encrypt a symmetric key, and then use that symmetric key to AES-encrypt a larger message.
+There are two keys - the first key encrypts the second key; let's call the first key the key-encrypting-key.
+The second key encrypts the content, let's call it the content-encrypting-key (CEK).

+Then the encrypting party can send the encrypted payload along with the encrypted content-encrypting-key.
+The decrypting party uses the private RSA key to decrypt the CEK, then uses the decrypted CEK to decrypt the payload.

+This is a common pattern and is known as a
+["hybrid cryptosystem"](https://en.wikipedia.org/wiki/Hybrid_cryptosystem).
+This
+model is used in TLS, encrypted JWT, PGP, S/MIME, and many other security protocols.